 \section{Abstract}

-Suppose a black box, representing multiple agents, generates decisions from a mixed-strategy Nash equilibrium of a game.
-Assume that we can choose the input vector to the black box and this affects the utilities of the agents, but we do not know the utilities of the individual agents.
-By viewing the decisions from the black box, how can we steer the Nash equilibrium to a socially optimal point?
-This paper constructs a reinforcement learning (RL) framework for adaptively achieving this mechanism design objective.
-We first derive a novel multi-agent revealed preference test for Pareto optimality -- this yields necessary and sufficient conditions for the existence of utility functions under which empirically observed mixed-strategy Nash equilibria are socially optimal.
-These conditions take the form of a testable linear program, and this result is of independent interest.
-We utilize this result to construct an inverse reinforcement learning (IRL) step to determine the \textit{Pareto gap}, i.e., the distance of observed strategies from Pareto optimality.
-We pair this IRL step with an RL policy gradient algorithm and prove convergence to a mechanism which minimizes the Pareto gap, thereby inducing social optimality in equilibria strategies.
-We also reveal an intimate connection between our constructed loss function and several robust revealed preference metrics; this allows us to reason about algorithmic suboptimality through the lens of these well-established microeconomic principles.
-Finally, in the case when only finitely many i.i.d. samples from mixed-strategies (partial strategy specifications) are available, we derive concentration bounds for our algorithm's convergence, and we construct a distributionally robust RL procedure which achieves mechanism design for the fully specified strategies.\footnote{A preliminary version of this work appears in the 2024 IEEE Conference on Decision and Control.
-The current paper substantially extends the results to the mixed-strategy regime, reveals connections to well-established relaxed revealed preference metrics, and develops a distributionally robust optimization procedure for handling partially specified strategies.} \footnote{This research was supported by NSF grants CCF-2312198 and CCF-2112457 and U. S. Army Research Office under grant W911NF-24-1-0083}
+We study a sequence of independent one-shot non-cooperative games where agents play equilibria determined by a tunable mechanism.
+Observing only equilibrium decisions, without parametric or distributional observations of utilities, we aim to steer equilibria toward social optimality, and to certify when this is impossible due to the game’s structure.
+We develop an adaptive RL framework for this mechanism design objective.
+First, we derive a multi-agent revealed-preference test for Pareto optimality that gives necessary and sufficient conditions for the existence of utilities under which the empirically observed mixed-strategy Nash equilibria are socially optimal.
+The conditions form a tractable linear program.
+Using this, we build an IRL step that computes the Pareto gap, the distance of observed strategies from Pareto optimality, and couple it with a policy-gradient update.
+We prove convergence to a mechanism that globally minimizes the Pareto gap.
+This yields a principled achievability test: if social optimality is attainable for the given game and observed equilibria, Algorithm 1 attains it; otherwise, the algorithm certifies unachievability while converging to the mechanism closest to social optimality.
+We also show a tight link between our loss and robust revealed-preference metrics, allowing algorithmic suboptimality to be interpreted through established microeconomic notions.
+Finally, when only finitely many i.i.d. samples from mixed strategies (partial strategy specifications) are available, we derive concentration bounds for convergence and design a distributionally robust RL procedure that attains the mechanism-design objective for the fully specified strategies. \footnote{This research was supported by NSF grants CCF-2312198 and CCF-2112457 and U. S. Army Research Office under grant W911NF-24-1-0083}